Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Or, are you just starting to explore the idea of working online as a virtual assistant and aren’t quite ready to dive right in?

-Then you might want to start in my FB group – the Digital Media VA Lab .
+Then you might want to start in my FB group – the Unicorn Digital Marketing Assistant Lab .

 This is a great place to dip into the online space whether you’re brand new to the idea of working from home, or trying to build your virtual assistant biz.